developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/about/index.md

 ## Known Issues

 Known issues in Device Tracker 4.0:
+* When installing the application on a mobile device using an EMM, some EMMs do not grant all the required permissions for the application to run in the background to track the device.
+Alternatively, an XML file can be generated from the StageNow profile and consumed by the EMM granting all permissions.
+Refer to the [Install guide](../setup)
 * After repeatedly launching the Device Tracker application over several weeks without rebooting the device, the app may become unresponsive.
 If this occurs, relaunch the application to continue operation.
 A fix will be provided in the next release.
 * When there are multiple pools of licenses with different expiration dates, an incorrect or negative license count is reported when the licenses expire.